Lightstreamer/Lightstreamer-kafka-connector/README.md

 ### Connection Settings

-Lightstreamer Kafka Connector allows the configuration of separate independent connections to different Kafka brokers/clusters.
+Kafka Connector allows the configuration of separate independent connections to different Kafka brokers/clusters.

 Every single connection is configured via the definition of its own Data Adapter through the _data_provider_ block.
 At least one connection must be provided.